Skin protection products, special skin protection products - personal protective equipment

 98309, Kerch, st. Ordzhonikidze 82.

-In conditions of nuclear, chemical, bacteriological contamination when the human body is exposed to toxic, radiation substances, biological agents, as well as the luminous flux of a nuclear explosion, it becomes necessary to protect the entire human body.
-For these purposes, use PPE of the skin.
+In conditions of nuclear, chemical, bacteriological contamination when exposed to human body poisonous, radiation substances, biological agents, as well as light flux nuclear explosion there is a need to protect the entire human body.
+Skin PPE is used for these purposes.

-PPE for leather is commonly referred to as products that complement or replace ordinary human clothing and footwear and are made of special materials.
+Skin PPE is usually called products that complement or replace a person’s normal clothing and footwear and are made from special materials.

-According to the principle of protective action, like respiratory protection, skin protection can be insulating or filtering.
+According to the principle of protective action, like respiratory protection products, skin protection products can be insulating or filtering.

-Insulating PPE for skin is made of rubberized fabric and is used when people are staying for a long time in the contaminated area, when performing degassing and disinfection works in lesions and areas of infection.
+Insulating Skin PPE is made from rubberized fabric and is used when people spend a long time in a contaminated area, when performing decontamination and disinfection work in lesions and infection zones.

-The isolating means of protection include: a combined-arms protective kit OZK, a light protective suit L-1, protective kits КИХ-4, КИХ-5.
-Typically, most PPE is used to protect both civilians and military personnel.
+Isolating protective equipment includes: general-arms protective set OZK, light protective suit L-1, protective sets KIKH-4, KIKH-5.
+As a rule, most PPE is used to protect both civilians and military personnel.

 Combined arms protective kit OZK

-It is used for conducting radiation chemical and bacteriological reconnaissance, as well as for protecting personnel in conditions of chemical and bacteriological attack.
+It is used in conducting radiation chemical and bacteriological reconnaissance, as well as for protecting personnel in conditions of chemical and bacteriological attack.

-Consists of a cloak with a hood, stockings, gloves.
+Consists of a raincoat with a hood, stockings, gloves.
 Weight 5 kg.

 Light protective suit L-1

-It is used when conducting radiation chemical and bacteriological reconnaissance, as well as when performing degassing, decontamination and disinfection works.
+It is used when conducting radiation chemical and bacteriological reconnaissance, as well as when performing degassing, decontamination and disinfection work.

-Consists of a shirt with a hood, trousers with stockings, two-fingered gloves, and a comforter.
+Consists of a shirt with a hood, trousers with stockings, two-fingered gloves, and a balaclava.
 Weight 3 kg.

-These kits are designed to protect soldiers of gas rescue squads, emergency rescue teams and civil defense troops when performing work under conditions of exposure to high concentrations of gaseous highly active agents (chlorine, ammonia), nitric acid, and liquid ammonia.
+These kits are designed to protect fighters of gas rescue teams, emergency rescue units and civil defense troops when performing work under conditions of exposure to high concentrations of gaseous highly active agents (chlorine, ammonia), nitric acid, and liquid ammonia.

-The set includes a protective suit, rubber and cotton gloves.
+The kit includes a protective suit, rubber and cotton gloves.
 For putting on and taking off the suit, there is a hole on the back of the overalls, which is sealed by twisting the suit fabric.
-The seams of the suit are sealed from the front using adhesive tape.
+The seams of the suit are sealed from the front side by using adhesive tape.

-KIH-4 is used in combination with one of the respiratory systems of the ASV-2 type, KIP-8, which is located in the space under the suit.
+KIKH-4 is used in combination with one of the breathing systems of the ASV-2 type, KIP-8, which is located in the subsuit space.

-The exhaled air enters the suit and is discharged into the atmosphere through the overpressure relief valve.
-The KIH-5 set is used with an IP-ChMK insulating gas mask placed inside the suit.
+The exhaled air enters under the suit and is discharged into the atmosphere through an overpressure relief valve.
+The KIKH-5 kit is used with an IP-ChMK insulating gas mask placed inside the suit.

-KIH-4 (KIH-5) is worn over ordinary clothes.
+KIKH-4 (KIKH-5) is worn over regular clothing.
 After use, the kit is degassed.

-The mass of the КИХ-4 set, without the breathing apparatus, is 5 kg.
-The time of protective action for gaseous ammonia and chlorine at concentrations of 1-2 g / m3 is at least 60 minutes for liquid ammonia - at least 2-3 minutes.
+The weight of the KIKH-4 kit, without breathing apparatus, is 5 kg.
+The protective action time for gaseous ammonia and chlorine at concentrations of 1-2 g/m3 is at least 60 minutes; for liquid ammonia - at least 2-3 minutes.

-The kit protects against high concentrations of nitric acid vapors for 10 minutes, is resistant to degassing solutions.
+The kit protects against high concentrations of nitric acid vapors for 10 minutes and is resistant to degassing solutions.

-Filtering PPE for leather includes sets of protective filtering clothing ZFO-58 and ZFO-MP.
+Skin filtering PPE includes sets of protective filter clothing ZFO-58 and ZFO-MP.

-It is used to protect the skin of a person from the effects of OM in a vaporous state, as well as from radioactive dust and bacterial agents in an aerosol state.
+It is used to protect human skin from exposure to chemical agents in a vapor state, as well as from radioactive dust and bacterial agents in an aerosol state.

-Consists of a cotton overalls, underwear, a comforter and two pairs of footcloths.
-Used with a filtering gas mask.
+Consists of cotton overalls, underwear, a balaclava and two pairs of foot wraps.
+Used in conjunction with a filter gas mask.

-It is used to protect the skin of a person from the effects of various SDYAV, which are in a vapor-droplet state.
+It is used to protect human skin from the effects of various SDYAVs that are in a vapor-droplet state.

-Consists of a jacket with a hood, trousers, coarse calico linen, combined gloves, rubber-textile boots.
-Two-layer - the top layer is made of cotton-lavsan fabric with acid-proof impregnation, the inner layer is made of cotton fabric with chemical protection impregnation, which binds the vapors of the active substance.
+Consists of a jacket with a hood, trousers, calico underwear, combined gloves, rubber-textile boots.
+Two-layer - the top layer is made of cotton lavsan fabric with acid-proof impregnation, the inner layer is made of cotton fabric with chemical protective impregnation that binds vapors of the active substance.

-The mass of the set is 400 g, the protective action time at a concentration of 0.1 g / l is 150 min.
+The weight of the kit is 400 g, the protective action time at a concentration of 0.1 g/l is 150 minutes.

 Handy PPE skin

-The available means of skin protection include regular clothing and footwear.
-Ordinary capes and raincoats made of rubberized fabric, PVC or polyethylene, coats of drape, rough cloth or leather provide good protection from radioactive dust and bacterial agents.
-They can also protect against droplets of OM for 5-10 minutes; wadded clothing protects much longer.
+Available skin protection means include regular clothing and shoes.
+Ordinary capes and raincoats made of rubberized fabric, vinyl chloride or polyethylene, coats made of drape, rough cloth or leather protect well from radioactive dust and bacterial agents.
+They can also protect against droplet-liquid agents for 5-10 minutes; cotton clothing protects much longer.

-To protect the feet, rubber boots for industrial and household use, rubber boots, galoshes, felt boots with galoshes, imitation leather shoes with galoshes are used.
-Ordinary shoes can be wrapped in several layers of thick paper while leaving the contaminated area, and tarp and sacking on top of the paper.
+To protect feet, rubber boots for industrial and household use, rubber boots, galoshes, felt boots with galoshes, and shoes made of artificial leather with galoshes are used.
+Ordinary shoes can be wrapped in several layers of thick paper while leaving the contaminated area, and on top of the paper - with tarpaulin and burlap.

-Clothes must be fastened with all buttons, cuffs of sleeves and trousers must be tied with braid, the collar of the coat must be raised and tied with a scarf.
-To protect the neck and the exposed part of the head, which is not protected by a mask, a hood must be sewn.
+Clothes must be fastened with all buttons, the cuffs of sleeves and trousers must be tied with braid, the collar of the coat must be raised and tied with a scarf.
+To protect the neck and the open part of the head not protected by a mask, it is necessary to sew a hood.

-More reliable protection can be provided by a jumpsuit made of thick fabric treated with a special impregnation.
-The most affordable means for impregnating clothes at home are solutions based on synthetic detergents used in washing clothes, or a soap-oil emulsion.
+More reliable protection can provide jumpsuit from thick fabric, treated with special impregnation.
+The most affordable means for impregnating clothes at home are solutions based on synthetic detergents used when washing clothes, or a soap-oil emulsion.

-However, the means at hand are only of an auxiliary nature, can be used only for a short time, and do not protect against high concentrations of SDYAV.
+However, the means at hand are only of an auxiliary nature, can be used only for a short time, and do not protect against high concentrations of ADAS.

-Means of skin protection are intended to protect open areas of skin, clothing, equipment and footwear from the ingress of droplet-liquid agents and SDYAV, pathogens of infectious diseases, radioactive substances, and also partially from exposure to light radiation.
-They are subdivided into service (OZK, L-1) and improvised (household clothing).
-According to the principle of operation, service agents are divided into filtering (air-permeable) and insulating (air-tight).
+Skin protection products are intended to protect open areas of skin, clothing, equipment and shoes from exposure to droplet-liquid agents and toxic substances, pathogens of infectious diseases, radioactive substances, and also partially from exposure to light radiation.
+They are divided into service (OZK, L-1) and improvised (items of household clothing).
+According to the principle of action, standard means are divided into filtering (air-permeable) and insulating (air-tight).

-Filtering means of skin protection include a set of filtering clothes from the Western Federal District.
-It consists of a special cut cotton overalls impregnated with a solution of a special paste - chemicals that trap OM vapors (adsorption type), as well as men's underwear (shirt and underpants), a cotton comforter and two pairs of footcloths (one of which is impregnated with the same composition, as the jumpsuit).
-Underwear, a comforter and an untreated pair of footcloths are used in order to prevent the overalls from scuffing the skin and irritating them from the impregnating composition.
+Filtering skin protection products include a set of filter clothing in the Western Federal District.
+It consists of a specially cut cotton overalls, impregnated with a solution of a special paste - chemical substances that retain OM vapors (adsorption type), as well as men's underwear (shirt and long johns), a cotton balaclava and two pairs of foot wraps (one of which is impregnated with the same composition, same as overalls).
+Underwear, a balaclava and an unimpregnated pair of foot wraps are used to prevent the overalls from abrading the skin and irritating it from the impregnating composition.

-Insulating skin protection made of airtight materials can be airtight (suits, overalls that cover the entire human body and protect against drops and vapors of organic matter) or non-hermetic (raincoats, capes, aprons, etc.) which mainly protect against dripping - liquid OV (SDYAV): OZK set, light protective suit L-1, protective overalls or suit.
+Insulating skin protection products made from airtight materials can be sealed (suits, overalls that cover the entire human body and protect against drops and vapors of chemical agents) or non-sealed (raincoats, capes, aprons, etc.) which mainly protect against droplets -liquid agents (SDYAV): OZK set, light protective suit L-1, protective overalls or suit.

-The protective effect of insulating materials is based on the property of protective films to retain OM for a certain time, i.e. prevent them from penetrating the inner surface of these materials.
-The following requirements are imposed on protective materials: they must be elastic, frost-resistant, moisture-proof, as well as resistant to degassing, disinfection and withstand long-term storage.
+The protective effect of insulating materials is based on the property of protective films to retain OM for a certain time, i.e. prevent their penetration onto the inner surface of these materials.
+The following requirements are imposed on protective materials: they must be elastic, frost-resistant, moisture-proof, and also resistant to degassing, disinfection and withstand long-term storage.

-The protective properties of insulating materials are determined by the following values: protective power and water absorption.
+The protective properties of insulating materials are determined by the following values: protective power and wetness.

-Protective power is the time from the moment the droplet or vaporous agent is exposed to the front side of the material until vapors appear on the inside, causing minimal damage.
+Protective power is the time from the moment of exposure to a liquid or vapor agent on the front side of the material until vapor appears on its back side, causing minimal damage.

-The soakability is the time from the moment the droplet-liquid agent is exposed to the front side of the material until it appears on the wrong side in a liquid state.
+Wetting is the time from the moment of exposure of the liquid agent to the front side of the material until it appears on the reverse side in a liquid state.

-Protective power and water absorption are expressed in hours or minutes.
-The value of the protective power and soakability is significantly influenced by the temperature, the thickness of the protective film and its nature, the nature of the OM.
+Protective power and wetness are expressed in hours or minutes.
+The amount of protective power and wetness is significantly influenced by temperature, the thickness of the protective film and its nature, and the nature of the RH.

-As the temperature rises, the rate of penetration of OM increases.
-In this regard, in winter conditions, the protective power of skin protection products is much higher than in summer.
+As the temperature increases, the rate of penetration of OM increases.
+In this regard, in winter conditions the protective power of skin protection products is much greater than in summer.

 Materials based on butyl rubber, polyisobutylene and some synthetic resins have the greatest protective power.

-A combined-arms protective kit together with a gas mask is used to protect against OV, SDYAV, as well as to protect the skin, uniforms, shoes and equipment from contamination with radioactive substances, BS, light radiation and incendiary mixtures.
+The combined arms protective kit, together with a gas mask, is used to protect against chemical agents, explosives, as well as to protect the skin, uniforms, shoes and equipment from contamination with explosives, BS, light radiation and incendiary mixtures.

 The combined arms kit includes a protective raincoat, protective stockings and protective gloves.
-Combined-arms protective kit, as a rule, is used in combination with impregnated uniforms and underwear.
+The combined arms protective kit is usually used in combination with impregnated uniforms and underwear.

 The protective raincoat is available in five sizes, depending on its length: